jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Setup task fetching and synchronization
 - Implement completion status tracking

+**Execution Summary**: Implemented ThingsIntegrationService protocol and AppleScriptThingsIntegration class to connect with Things 3 task manager using AppleScript.
+Created data models (ThingsTask, ThingsProject, ThingsArea, ThingsTag) and error handling for robust integration.
+Developed comprehensive task fetching capabilities including all tasks, tasks by project, tasks by tag, and tasks due today.
+Added task management functionality to create and complete tasks.
+Built a user interface in the IntegrationsView for connecting/disconnecting Things 3 and viewing today's tasks.
+Enhanced the MenuBarView to display tasks due today with the ability to mark them complete directly from the menu bar.
+Used reactive programming with Combine publishers for async communication.
+Added error handling and status checking to gracefully handle when Things 3 is not installed. **DONE**

 ### Step 12: Notion Calendar Integration
 - Create `NotionCalendarService` protocol
 - Implement Notion API client
 - Setup authentication flow
 - Create event fetching and caching

+**Execution Summary**: Implemented NotionCalendarService protocol and NotionAPICalendarService class to connect with Notion's API for calendar integration.
+Created data models (NotionEvent, NotionDatabase, NotionAuthState) with comprehensive properties and helper methods.
+Developed a robust authentication system using integration tokens with secure storage in UserDefaults.
+Built an efficient caching system for databases and events to minimize API calls.
+Created a user interface in IntegrationsView for connecting to Notion, selecting calendar databases, and viewing upcoming events.
+Enhanced the MenuBarView to display upcoming events with time and location details.
+Implemented proper error handling for API errors, rate limiting, and authentication issues.
+Used Combine publishers for asynchronous communication and reactive updates. **DONE**

 ### Step 13: Authentication Manager
 - Implement secure credential storage using Keychain
 - Create OAuth flow for Notion
 - Setup API key management
 - Implement token refresh handling

+**Execution Summary**: Implemented KeychainAuthenticationManager to provide secure credential storage using the macOS Keychain.
+Created a comprehensive AuthenticationManagerProtocol with methods for storing, retrieving, and deleting credentials, API keys, and OAuth tokens.
+Implemented secure token storage for the Notion integration, replacing the previous UserDefaults storage with Keychain for enhanced security.
+Added support for OAuth token management including expiration tracking and refresh capabilities.
+Integrated the authentication manager with the AppDelegate to make it available throughout the application.
+Used Combine publishers for asynchronous operations and proper error handling for Keychain operations. **DONE**

 ### Step 14: Synchronization Service
 - Create background sync scheduler